jupyterhub/jupyterhub/docs/source/reference/server-api.md

 1. the server name is in the user's `servers` model, and
 2. `servers['servername']['ready']` is true
+then the server is ready.

-A Python example, checking if a server is ready:
+A Python example, to check if a server is ready:

 ```python
 def server_ready(hub_url, user, server_name="", token):